kowainik/org/style-guide.md

 ### Imports

 Always use explicit import lists or qualified imports.
-Try to use qualified imports only if the import list is big enough or there are conflicts in names.
-This makes the code more robust against changes in the libraries.
+Use qualified imports only if the import list is big enough or there are conflicts in names.
+This makes the code more robust against changes in dependent libraries.

-* __Exception:__ modules that only reexport the whole modules.
+* __Exception:__ modules that only reexport other entire modules.

 Imports should be grouped in the following order: